amannn/babel-preset-react-hot/README.md

-# Babel preset for React HMR and Error Catching
+# Babel preset for React hot module replacement and error catching

 This preset will configure Babel for `react-transform-hmr` and `react-transform-catch-errors`.